ucozlab/react-redux/guide-2-container-components/README.md

 ## Axios

-As discussed in the tutorial, we use [axios](https://github.com/mzabriskie/axios) for our AJAX (XHR) requests.
+As discussed in the tutorial, we use [axios](https://github.com/mzabriskie/axios) for our Ajax (XHR) requests.
 However, the components don't make XHR requests directly from their `componentDidMount()` methods as the tutorial showed.
 Instead, all database API requests exist in the `/app/api` folder.
 The `componentDidMount()` methods will use those outside files for XHR requests.
 This just helps keep the component size down and helps them to look cleaner.

 ## ES6 Arrow Functions